GonzMG/tdt-go/roman/README.md

 func ConvertDecimalToRoman(decimalNumber int) (string, error)
 ```

 Following the TDD process, the first step is create a failing test, so create a file `roman_numerals_simple_test.go` with the test.
-The input and the expected values of the test will be:

 ```
 var (